-Inspector General report shows at least 16 officers involved in cover-up of Laquan McDonald shooting
+Inspector general report shows at least 16 officers involved in cover-up of Laquan McDonald shooting

 Van Dyke was found guilty of second-degree murder in 2018 for shooting McDonald 16 times.

-The report’s release was vehemently opposed by The Fraternal Order of Police who wanted to keep the investigative report under wraps.
+The investigative report’s release was vehemently opposed by The Fraternal Order of Police who wanted to keep it under wraps.

 “The Fraternal Order of Police has articulated in several instances our strongly-held belief that the Inspector General’s office, particularly under Joe Ferguson, is often little more than a political witch hunt of our members, none more so than the manner by which his office generated criminal indictments of the three officers in connection with the Laquan McDonald shooting,” the union said in a statement to the Chicago Sun Times.

-McDonald’s shooting ignited major protests throughout Chicago and become a key catalyst for police accountability not only in Chicago but across the country.
+McDonald’s shooting ignited major protests throughout Chicago and become a key catalyst for police accountability not only in the city but also across the country.

 The inspector general report was kept confidential under city law until Chicago passed an ordinance supported by Mayor Lori Lightfoot authorizing its release to the public last month.

-Inspector General Ferguson, who investigated and wrote the report, had long called for the release of the report and fully supported the new ordinance.
+Ferguson, who investigated and wrote the report, had long called for its release and fully supported the new ordinance.

 “The public doesn’t trust government.
 And it’s not just Chicago government.
 It’s government generally," Ferguson said to the Chicago Sun-Times earlier this month.
 "So, the only way to really have confidence, at least in this generation of things, is to put the information out there.”